gc3-uzh-ch/gridka-school/tutorial/cinder.rst

 flavors) and volume snapshots.

 Note that a volume may only be attached to one instance at a time.
-This is not a *shared storage* solution like a SAN of NFS on which multiple servers can attach to.
+This is not a *shared storage* solution like NFS, where multiple servers can mount the same filesystem.
+Instead, it's more like a SAN, where volumes are created, and then accessed by one single server at a time, and used as a raw block device.

+It is important to say that cinder volumes are usually *persistent*, so they are never deleted automatically, and must be deleted manually via web, command line or API.

 Volumes created by cinder are served via iSCSI to the compute node, which will provide them to the VM as regular sata disk.
 These volumes can be stored on different backends: LVM (the default one), Ceph, GlusterFS, NFS or various appliances from IBM, NetApp etc.

+Possible usecase cinder volume are:
+* as a backend for a database
+* as a device to be exported via NFS/Lustre/GlusterFS to other VMs
+* as a mean for backing up important data created from within a VM

 Cinder is actually composed of different services: